Reason as Resistance: The Moral Duty of the Rational Mind

 Artistworks went on to further lie to the OAG, making libelous claims about me, a former student, in an attempt to justify their criminal actions.

 Artistworks, of course, had no evidence to support their false claim that I had made the alleged request for them to delete my data.
-Their false claims simply didn’t happen.
-I had requested clearly, to Artisworks, in writing, they provide to me my data.
+Their false claims didn’t happen.
+I had requested Artisworks, in writing, to provide my data.
 Here is just one of the emails I sent to Artistworks.
-This email was addressed to Dawn Mendoza of Artistworks, clearly and lawfully requesting my data, per CCPA.

 To: Dawn Mendoza <dawn@artistworks.com>,